Kansas Frontier Forts Day Trip

 Lunch in Larned - your choice

 2:00 pm Tour Fort Hays

 Please allow 90 minutes to tour the fort.
 Admission is $6 for adults and $5 for seniors and students.
 Children are $3.
 The fort is open Wednesday to Saturday, from 9:00 am to 5:00 pm.

-Fort Hays was established in 1867, to protect the construction workers who were building the Union Pacific Railroad.
-The original blockhouse, guardhouse, and officers quarters are located here as well as exhibits interpreting pioneer and military history.
+Fort Hays was established in 1867 to protect the construction workers who were building the Union Pacific Railroad.
+The original blockhouse, guardhouse, and officers' quarters are located here and exhibits interpreting pioneer and military history.